andr1ww/UE4Format/README.md

 # UE4Format

-An UE4Format .uemodel importer for Unreal Engine 4
+A .uemodel importer for Unreal Engine 4

 ## 🔧 Installation & Usage